 - The total share of the company that the investor is willing to purchase

-- The total amount that the investor will pay for said shares
+- The total amount the investor will pay for said shares.

 Asset-Based Valuation Methods

-Virtually anything that can be bought or sold in the possession of your business can count as an asset under this technique, including:
+Pretty much anything that can be bought or sold in the possession of your business can count as an asset.
+This includes:

 - Real estate